NASCAR reviewing 'Let's Go Brandon' sponsorship - KVIA

 According to Max Marcucci, a spokesperson for Brown’s team, NASCAR gave the team written approval on the sponsorship and paint scheme late last year and said the team went through the usual sponsorship approval process.

-On the day of the announcement, Marcucci said NASCAR called and “apologized for any confusion and miscommunication,” but said that the deal “needs to be reviewed at a higher level.”
+Marcucci said NASCAR called following the announcement and acknowledged to the team that it had received approval and “apologized for any confusion and miscommunication,” but said that the deal “needs to be reviewed at a higher level.”

 CNN has reached out to NASCAR for comment.